 Question 5: Would you please tell us why you were not able to complete the purpose of your visit today?

-A company called iPerceptions teamed up with Avinash to offer a ready-made way of implementing this survey on your website.
-Visit 4qsurvey.com to start using it today.
+iPerceptions teamed up with Avinash to offer a ready-made way of implementing this survey on your website.
+Visit iperceptions.com to start using it today.

-Qualaroo (formerly known as KISSinsights) is a fantastic survey tool from the people who created Crazy Egg and KISSmetrics.
+Qualaroo Insights (formerly known as KISSinsights) is a fantastic survey tool, originally created by the people who created Crazy Egg and KISSmetrics.
 It lets you easily add smart-looking surveys to the bottom corner of your website.
 Here are some of its features:

 - Choose what type of response you want; you can have radio buttons, multiple-answer checkboxes, or open text fields.